 - Teaching them to look for someone in a uniform, a salesperson, or another mom who has kids in a stroller

 - Reminding them that, should they lose track of you, they should stay close to the place where you became separated

-- Making sure that each of your children are traveling with proper identification, including your own contact information and that of another parent or guardian—here are some printable emergency contact forms
+- Making sure that each of your children is traveling with proper identification, including your contact information and that of another parent or guardian—here are some printable emergency contact forms

 An extra word of caution for single parents: If your plane is delayed and you wind up stranded in an airport overnight, you may find that you won’t be allowed to “camp” near the gate while you wait for your next flight.

 This means that you could be asked to return to the main terminal and wait overnight with people who may or may not be ticketed passengers.
 If this should happen to you, stay in a well-lit area where many other stranded passengers have gathered.
 If you do not feel safe, explain your situation to someone at the ticket counter and ask for a hotel voucher.